tcltk/tcl/doc/markdown/lassign.md

 puts $y                     ;# Prints "g"
 ```

-The **lassign** command has other uses.
+The \fBlassign\fR command has other uses.
 It can be used to create the analogue of the "shift" command in many shell languages like this:

 ```
 set ::argv [lassign $::argv argumentToReadOff]